 What is There to Do in São Tomé and Príncipe?

 For such a tiny island nation, there’s a surprising number of fun things to do in São Tomé and Príncipe.
-From canoeing down secluded mangrove rivers and exploring crumbling cocoa plantations, to enjoying remote beach picnics and snorkeling from boats in the bays.
+From canoeing down secluded mangrove rivers and exploring crumbling cocoa plantations to enjoying remote beach picnics and snorkelling from boats in the bays.
 São Tomé and Príncipe holidays are about natural enthrallment, pure and simple.